 She relates this idea to the effort we make at discovering our purpose and then finding the courage to see it through.

-The good news, she says, is that neuroscientists now know that it’s the edge between what is possible and what is almost too difficult to master where we actually create the most dopamine, a brain chemical responsible for a feeling of pleasure, bliss and what psychology professor Mihaly Csikszentmihalyi calls flow.
+The good news, she says, is that neuroscientists now know that it’s the edge between what is possible and what is almost too difficult to master where we actually create the most dopamine, a brain chemical responsible for a feeling of pleasure, bliss and what psychologist Mihaly Csikszentmihalyi called flow.

-Csikszentmihalyi spent decades researching the positive aspects of human experience and summarizes what he found in his book Flow: The Psychology of Optimal Experience.
+Csikszentmihalyi spent decades researching the positive aspects of human experience and summarized what he found in his book, Flow: The Psychology of Optimal Experience.
 He says people are happiest when they are in a state of flow, which entails concentration to the point of complete absorption in an activity.
 This only happens when we’re doing something that is almost too hard for us, like rock climbing or mastering a run on the piano.
-The accompanying feelings, such as fulfillment, engagement and motivation, supersede our usual concerns like hunger, worry and regret.
+The accompanying feelings, such as fulfillment, engagement and motivation, supersede our usual concerns such as worry and regret.